Easton, Cambridgeshire: History

 Calpher Wood, located west of the village Grafham and close to the reservoir.

 The village's church, St Peter's, was built in the 11th Century, partially reconstructed in the 13th and 14th century and majorly rebuilt in 1781.
 A 14th century bell pit in the floor of the church's tower was uncovered in the 21st century.
-The church became a grade 1 listed building in 1958,.
+The church became a Grade I listed building in 1958.